Steers Center: Celebrating a Decade of Success

 A cityscape showing dense development and trees.

 In an era where urban areas are expanding at an unprecedented rate, the concept of greener cities has emerged as a beacon of sustainable development.
-The Steers Center for Global Real Estate has focused a portion of its real estate curriculum on the concept and exploration of the manner that cities can decarbonize their physical footprint.
+The Steers Center for Global Real Assets (formerly Real Estate) has focused a portion of its real estate curriculum on the concept and exploration of the manner in which cities can decarbonize their physical footprint.
 It is important to note that the built environment is inherently unsustainable as currently executed due in part to 40% of global greenhouse gas emissions being attributed to the built environment.
-The reality as discussed within the Steers Center is that we need to be focused on creating “greener” opportunities that are less harmful to the natural environment.
+The reality, as discussed within the Steers Center, is that we need to be focused on creating “greener” opportunities that are less harmful to the natural environment.

 Today, we delve into the idea of greener cities and explore their pivotal role in fostering environmentally friendly urban environments that balance economic growth, social equity, and ecological sustainability.